neatudarius/beman/docs/BEMAN_STANDARD.md

 ```

 **[README.PURPOSE]** RECOMMENDATION: Following the badges list and a newline, the `README.md` should
-contain a one- or two-paragraph summary describing the library's purpose.
+contain a one line summary describing the library's purpose.

 **[README.IMPLEMENTS]** RECOMMENDATION: Following the purpose and a newline, the
 `README.md` should indicate which papers the repository implements.
 Use the following style: